iacercalixto/iacercalixto.github.io/index.md

 and in more practical terms in machine learning and representation learning, computational linguistics, image processing, and using graphs in deep neural networks.

-I am usually available in Science Park 107 (F2.11), Monday to Friday.
+You can find me in Science Park 107 (F2.11), Monday to Friday.

 ## <span style="color:darkblue">News </span>